Hullow/42/Fdf/Journal-Fdf.md

 around line 364 expression `[[self openGLContext] setView:self];`
 - Added debugging and sanitizer rules to makefile
 - Fixed the "issues at the borders" mentioned last time
+- Started working on making a 3d coordinate map.
+Problem: passing info about # of columns and lines to another function in the map array.
+Issues implementing that without segfaulting etc.

+# 5/4/24
+- Discussion avec Mathis Guyot @Mguyot sur mon projet a chill valley